How to build a professional development plan: Examples and instructions

 • How much value did they bring to the organisation during this period?

-For instance, did they like doing analytical reporting during this period but didn’t like organising meetings?
-Then one of the goals in a professional development plan might be to take on more reporting projects.
+For instance, if they enjoyed analytical reporting but disliked organising meetings, one goal in their professional development plan could involve taking on more reporting responsibilities.

-Take a look at the tasks an employee rated highly and make a list of the skills they used to complete them.
+Identify the skills used in the tasks where the employee rated highly.
 This will help identify future projects where an employee can put those skills to use.
-It can even find areas for training in order to take those skills to the next level.
+It can even find areas for training to take those skills to the next level.

 Now that you know more about what your employee is good at and what they would like to pursue professionally, it’s time to formulate their goals.
-There are only two categories of goals to examine for this step:
+Focus on two goal types:

 • Long-term goals.
 These are objectives your employee would like to achieve over the next several years.